If you need some ideas for non-food Halloween treats, check out these ideas. Your dentist will thank you and allergies will stay away!

 - Sticky hands – Kids love to see who far they can stretch these and what they can grab.

-- Felt Superhero Masks – This 20 pack of felt masks would be a super hit for all the kids.
+- Felt Superhero Masks – Felt masks would be a super hit for all the kids.

 These are just a few ideas that you could use to provide non-food items for Halloween trick-or-treating.
 The possibilities are endless, and the prices are often comparable to what we would spend on candy.